LoreFiaschi/Fleet_Management/README.md

 Supported image formats: **PNG** (`.png`), **PDF** (`.pdf`).

-The plot is an F x (2H+1) grid where each cell is coloured on a green-to-red heatmap (0 to 1) based on the degradation mean.
+The plot is an F x (2H+1) grid where each cell is coloured on a green-to-red heatmap (0 to alpha) based on the degradation mean.
 Cell annotations indicate:

 - **Number** (j): flight j is assigned (`x[i,j,k] = 1`, j > 0)
 - **Gear icon**: maintenance is scheduled (`x[i,0,k] = 1`)